zhouzypaul/object-recognition-imu/README.txt

 TODO:
-get YOLO working on GPU
 fix thresh issue
+find database
 get the kf model to work on new YOLO output video sequence testing on iou video sequence testing on kf